 You will need the student’s driver’s license and both student and parent Social Security numbers.
 Use the student’s name as it appears on the Social Security card.
 Non-U.S. citizens provide alien registration numbers or permanent residence numbers.

 Provide a current, valid e-mail address — one that the U.S. Department of Education and Division of Student Financial Aid (SFA), can use to communicate important information about your FAFSA status.
 Promptly reply to any requests for additional information.

-Students and parents should gather their 2012 income information to complete the Financial Information section.
-You are encouraged to use the IRS Data Retrieval Tool (part of FAFSA on the Web) to transfer your prior year federal tax information into the FAFSA.
+Students and parents should gather their W-2's and tax documents to complete the Financial Information section.
+You are strongly encouraged to use the IRS Data Retrieval Tool (part of FAFSA on the Web) to transfer your prior year federal tax information into the FAFSA.